-Us Homeschool Moms seem to have these random myths or stigmas attached to us that I’d like to get some of those homeschooling myths debunked!
+Us Homeschool Moms seem to have these random homeschool myths or stigmas attached to us and I’d like to get some of those homeschooling myths debunked!

 Now that I am part of the club I’m hoping to do my part and dispel some of the mistruths about us freaky-deaky homeschoolers!

 Homeschooling Myths Debunked | REAL Homeschool Myths and Facts

 Homeschooling Myths Debunked #1: Not only do we educate our children, we also have our house all in order too!

 FAR from this.